-So we've just established that in the new paradigm customers and collaborators are no longer passive actors to be sold to, exploited and manipulated by firms.
-In addition to making a nice quote for the office wall, this statement paves the way for the final notion I'd like to elaborate on: value co-creation.
+We've just established that in the new paradigm customers and collaborators are no longer passive actors to be sold to, exploited and manipulated by firms.
+In addition to making a nice quote for the office wall, this statement paves the way for the final notion I'd like to elaborate on: shared value creation.

 If we were to draw the two main collaboration logics on a continuum, the traditional goods-dominant logic (product-focus), would sit to the far left.

-To the far right, we find service dominant logic (value co-creation).
-Between these two, slightly closer to co-creation, we find customer focus.
+To the far right, we find service dominant logic (shared value creation or value co-creation).
+Between these two, we find customer focus.